 9.2.
 Any development proposal must involve a comprehensive scheme for the whole of the site in order to make the most effective and efficient use of the land.
 The density and form of development shall be designed to integrate well with the overall character of the surroundings.
-New dwellings will be expected to respect the form, bulk and massing in the vicinity and be in the range of one and a half to two and a half storeys.
+New dwellings will be expected to respect the form, bulk and massing in the vicinity and having regard to the constraints of the site by virtue of its location and topography, new dwellings should be in the range of one and a half to two and a half storeys.